polyfy/polylith/readme.md

                    :extra-deps {polyfy/polylith
                                 {:git/url   "https://github.com/polyfy/polylith.git"
                                  :sha       "69e70df8882f4d9a701ab99681a4a6870bdf052b"
-                                 :deps/root "environments/cli"}}}}}
+                                 :deps/root "environments/poly"}}}}}
 ```

-We will soon cover what all the different settings mean and how to use them.
+We will cover what all the different settings mean and how to use them.

 ## Development